gabrieljreed/BumbleBumpers/README.md

 # BumbleBumpers
-Game for final project of BYU CS 455
+Game for final project of BYU CS 455.
+Written in C++ and OpenGL.

 ## Installation
 ```bash